vippsas/vipps-ecom-api/vipps-ecom-api.md

 Please make sure that requests from these servers are allowed through firewalls, etc.

-**Note:** Vipps may change the IP addresses that we make callbacks from.
+**Please note:** Vipps may change the IP addresses that we make callbacks from.
 To ensure that you are whitelisting the corrects IP addresses please use these hostnames.